Ultraplot/ultraplot/docs/why.rst

 UltraPlot tries to make it easy to manipulate colormaps and property cycles.

-* All colormaps in UltraPlot are replaced with the `~ultraplot.colors.ContinuousColormap` and `~ultraplot.colors.DiscreteColormap` subclasses of `~matplotlib.colors.LinearSegmentedColormap` and `~matplotlib.colors.ListedColormap`.
+* All colormaps in UltraPlot are replaced with the :class:`~ultraplot.colors.ContinuousColormap` and :class:`~ultraplot.colors.DiscreteColormap` subclasses of `~matplotlib.colors.LinearSegmentedColormap` and `~matplotlib.colors.ListedColormap`.
   These classes include several useful features leveraged by the :ref:`constructor functions <why_constructor>`